 - Proof of partnership with local/tribal health departments related to proposed testing site.
 Partnership can be documented via email correspondence, memo of understanding, or other documented agreement.

-More information about the COVID-19 Testing Pilot Program
+More information about the Community Testing Support Program

 Eligible providers, reimbursement, testing criteria, and specimen site collection settings